jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab5.md

 ## Example 2

 The following example shows how to pass an argument through a task.
 As mention in previous labs, `xTaskCreate` has various parameters that we went briefly in detail.
 However, the 4th parameter is use to pass an argument to the task.
-In the bottom code, `Task 1` recieves an argument, this example may come handy when developing more advance tasks to reduce and create more abstract tasks.
+In the bottom code, `Task 1` receives an argument, this example may come handy when developing more advance tasks to reduce and create more abstract tasks.
 ~~~c
 #include <stdio.h>
 #include "freertos/FreeRTOS.h"